TangleGuard/docs/src/content/docs/features/visualization.md

 It renders your source code as a directed graph diagram using [Cytoscape.js](https://github.com/cytoscape/cytoscape.js) and the [Dagre layout](https://github.com/cytoscape/cytoscape.js-dagre).

 The diagrams are interactive.
 You can move the nodes and layers around as you like.
-Currently it's not possible to save the custom layout but that is a priority item on the [roadmap](/welcome/roadmap/).

 ## Layers overview
 The workspace overview shows the highest level components, which are the layers only.